shubhranshu-mishra/Employee-Payroll--Excel-Project/README.md

 # Employee Payroll- Excel Project

-Data Source- Created by Self (Not an actial data)
+Data Source- Created by Self (Not an actual data)

 Given- Data was created which includes
 - Employee first name